 - SUBMISSION MATERIALS

-IN ORDER TO INTERVIEW BEFORE A REGIONAL NOMINATING COMMITTEE, PROSPECTIVE CANDIDATES MUST SUBMIT THE FOLLOWING MATERIALS BY JANUARY 14, 2022:
+IN ORDER TO INTERVIEW BEFORE A REGIONAL NOMINATING COMMITTEE, PROSPECTIVE CANDIDATES MUST SUBMIT THE FOLLOWING MATERIALS BY THE ESTABLISHED ANNUAL DEADLINE OF JANUARY 13, 2023:

-IMPORTANT: All items must be emailed to ICMA via email@example.com by January 14, 2022.
+IMPORTANT: All items must be emailed in a single PDF packet/attachment to ICMA via email@example.com.
 Late submissions will not be accepted.
 Materials will be shared with the appropriate Regional Nominating Committee prior to interviews.

 - A statement of your qualifications for board service and your view of the issues facing ICMA.
 Two-page limit.